 Used when you want to be bothered.

-OC
+OC (OC)

 Delicious

-You’re doing great!
-A word used with the nuance of “I’m doing well!
-A lot of young people started dancing on Tik Tok to the song “Iinami no Tottenton ⭐︎NIGHT ” by the sexy dance unit “Fxxking Rabbits.
+You’re doing well!
+This word is used in the nuance of “I’m doing well!
+A lot of young people started dancing on Tik Tok to the song ” Iinami no Tottenten ⭐︎NIGHT ” by the sexy dance unit “Fxxking Rabbits.
 The choreography and lyrics went viral as a set.
 It is said to be a standard drinking call among so-called “Parisians.

-melancholy / sad / emotional / moving / nice
+Sorrowful / sad / emotional / moving / nice

-“This song is emo…” ” “Today’s show was super emo!
+“This song is emo…” ” “Today’s show was super emo!”
 These adjectives are often used in a positive way for music, such as “This song is emo…” or “The live show today was super emo!
 It is often used by music lovers and people in the music industry.

 The term “emocore” originally originated from the musical genre “emo-core,” in which emotional melodies were added to hard rock music.
 (It was established in 1995 by a Seattle band called Sunny Day Real Estate.)

-Recently, however, people have been saying, “That couple’s conversation is too emo! ” ” and “I’m so emo that I can easily get dumped even though I’ve been on many dates.
+Recently, however, people have beensaying, “That couple’s conversation is too emo!” ” and “I’m so emo that I can easily get dumped even though I’ve been on many dates.

-TNJ Girls
+TNJ girls

 Florida

-Bath withdrawal
+Bath leaving

 “Sorry, I’m going to Florida, see you later!”
 It is used like this.